Here are some commonly asked questions about the use of Living Memorial.

-Yes.
+Each Kit contains a carefully measured mixture for one set of ashes, however, you can combine kits.
+Simply purchase the correct number of kits for your needs.
 One memorial can reflect multiple lives.
 You can even blend a person’s cremated ashes with their beloved pet’s cremated ashes to create a lasting tribute to the bond they shared in life.

 It does not matter how long you have had the ashes.
 Cremated ashes remain stable and can be combined with RTN soil at any time to create a living, lasting memorial.

 If you still have questions for us, please contact us.
 We’re happy to help out in any way we can.Contact Us